 This course examines the assessment of effectiveness against service delivery objectives.
 The course uses the logic model and other theoretical models to better understand the outcomes and assessment process.
 Case studies will highlight evaluation issues for improved organizational performance.
-Prerequisite: SBNM 5710 or 5740.

 5790 Nonprofit Strategic Management (2 sh)